harsha-kadekar/harsha-kadekar.github.io/_posts/2024-06-14-linux-commands-for-reference.md

 We can also use `size` attribute to search files based on file size (to be continued)

 ### Still To Come
-- wc, head, tail, uniq, sort, ln, ps, kill, chown, chsh, sudo, chgrp, chmod, su, ping, ip, ssh, scp, traceroute, netstat,curl, wget, tar, zip, gzip, bzip2
+- head, tail, uniq, sort, ln, ps, kill, chown, chsh, sudo, chgrp, chmod, su, ping, ip, ssh, scp, traceroute, netstat,curl, wget, tar, zip, gzip, bzip2